 FLUSH TABLES WITH READ LOCKto close all opened tables and use the global read lock to lock all tables in every database, as shown below:

-UNLOCK TABLESto unlock, as shown below:
+UNLOCK TABLESto unlock the tables, as shown below:

-sync Command to force the data in the file system memory buffer to be written to HDD cloud disk immediately, and avoid writing new data before creating the snapshot.
-No error message is returned after executing the command, that is, the data in the cache has been written to HDD cloud disk. as shown below:
+sync command to forcibly write the data in the file system memory buffer immediately to the cloud disk and then prevent new data from being written to the cloud disk.
+If no error message is returned after the command is executed, the data in the memory buffer has been successfully written to the cloud disk, as shown below:

-CreateSnapshots API to create a snapshot.
-For more information, see Creating snapshots .
+You can use the CreateSnapshot API to create a snapshot.
+For more information, see CreateSnapshot.